 How do I know if I’ve passed the Check?

-If you pass the Check, we’ll let you know by email and you’ll receive a card in the mail within two weeks.
-Your organisation is responsible for assessing your suitability to work with or care for children, so you must be aware of and adhere to their rules and policies.
+If you pass the Check and receive a Clearance, we’ll let you know by email and you’ll receive a card in the mail within two weeks.

 Show your card to every organisation that engages you in child-related work.
 We’ll continue to monitor your criminal record and relevant professional conduct findings for the life of your card.

 - card type